bickybee/csc2233-project/doc/RUNNING_EXPERIMENTS.md

   - Outputs relate to the logical locality experiments
     - DEFAULT_TRACE_PATH must point to the formatted trace (already set to Workload F, f2fs)
     - data is directly printed to the console
+- graphingUtils.py
+  - Outputs relate to logical locality graphs
+    - graphs are generated using pylot; the graphs will be generated in a separate window